 But we know the company is developing new products and industries also group the P/E ratio multiple whatever comes that is close to the industry P/E so some stocks which at first glance appear highest priced may upon analysis, be the biggest bargains.

 Now let’s talk about five don’t for investor

 5) Don’t quibble over eighths and quarters:

-Authors give the actual story, “An able investor want to buy 100 shares of a company that listed on NYSE
+The authors give the actual story, “An able investor wants to buy 100 shares of a company that listed on NYSE

 The stocks never sold at $35 and now these stocks almost 25 years later, stocks are selling at $500.